The Road Transport and Safety Agency (RTSA) and Bus and Taxi Owners Association of Zambia (BTOAZ) have resolved to increase bus fares.

 Therefore, following the said meeting, bus fares have been increased effective 7th January, 2020 as follows:

-- All long distance (Intercity) routes 13 per cent;
+- All long distance (Intercity) routes by 13 per cent;